Have you thought about doing a DIY privacy fence?

 Get someone to help you gently flip it over to stand up right and position it.

-Sit down with a glass of wine, beer or coffee and enjoy some privacy with your fence.
+Sit down with a glass of wine, beer or coffee and enjoy the privacy in your outdoor area with your new pretty screen.

 Want some outdoor privacy?
-A tutorial on how to build a DIY privacy fence with lights for your patio.
+A tutorial on how to build a DIY privacy screen with lights for your patio.
 A great way to screen out the neightbors.

 Materials